Ace That Job Interview

 A messenger bag rather than a purse looks good.
 A pen and pad says you are ready to work.
 A messenger bag also says I take work home, which in some jobs is very important.
 A purse says lipstick, compact, chewing gum, etc. There’s nothing wrong with those items but we are going the extra mile to get this job nailed down right now!

-Stick with neutral clothing and for women a structured dress that ends just below the knees is excellent.
+Stick with neutral clothing and for man and women.
+For women a structured dress or suit that ends just below the knees is excellent.
 It needs to fit properly.
-Employers do not want to hire people who wear skin tight clothes or have their cleavage hanging out
+Employers do not want to hire people who wear skin tight clothes or have their cleavage hanging out.

 Wear a watch as people that are on time always have one, and no one wants to hire someone that they feel will be frequently tardy.